temporalio/sdk-python/README.md

   * Exactly one method name must have this decorator, no more or less
   * Must be defined on an `async def` method
   * The method's arguments are the workflow's arguments
-  * Can only have argument for `self` followed by positional arguments.
+  * The first parameter must be `self`, followed by positional arguments.
 Best practice is to only take a single argument that is an object/dataclass of fields that can be added to as needed.
 * `@workflow.signal` - Defines a method as a signal
   * Can be defined on an `async` or non-`async` function at any hierarchy depth, but if decorated method is overridden, the override must also be decorated